 Vision

-When you come to our school, you may notice that things look a little different to the way Mathematics was taught a few years ago.
+Families may notice that mathematics is taught differently to how it was a few years ago.
 Here is a useful dictionary for parents - Primary Maths Dictionary

 A Mastery Approach